 I really love the R programming language, and it is my go to when it comes to data analysis.
-I was looking for a better data visualization tool some years ago and stumbled upon R. I got so much more than that.
-Here are some of the reasons I like R so much:
+I was looking for a better data visualization tool some years ago and stumbled upon R, but I got so much more than that.
+Below are some of the reasons I like R so much.

 R is code, so any analysis that you do in R can be run any where.
 Watch this simple analysis by Hadley Wickham and imagine doing this in Excel.
 It’s not that you can’t, but it’s a lot more work.

-- RMarkdown/Quarto – Like markdown, but with R. This can take the place of blog pages (most of my blog is written with the help of RMarkdown, and now Quarto), PDFs, PowerPoint, and many other formats.
-The advantage of using RMarkdown or Quarto is reproducibility, customizability, and the ability to directly pull data into the document and prep that data and display it in very customized charts and tables.
+This can take the place of blog pages (some of my blog posts are written entirely in Quarto), PDFs, PowerPoint, and many other formats.
+The advantage of using Quarto is reproducibility, customizability, and the ability to directly pull data into the document and prep that data and display it in very customized charts and tables.
 I have found it to be perfect for A/B test result papers.

 The community of people that use R are awesome!
 Since R is open-source, it is accessible to anyone that has a computer.
 And since R is a statistical programming language, it is used mainly by people focused on some kind of data analysis – from students and Professors to Data Scientists and Data Analysts.
 Scientists use R, so do business people.
 They tend to to share a lot – from code snippets to package development (GitHub has been great for this).